borzacchiello/bhex/README.md

 ```
 $ mkdir build
 $ cd build
-$ cmake ..
+$ cmake -DDISABLE_CAPSTONE=on ..
 $ make
 ```

-To enable the disassembler plugin, you need to install libcapstone (or put libcapstone.so in `pwd`).
+To enable the disassembler command, use "-DDISABLE_CAPSTONE=off".

 # Command Format